straydogstudio/meta_reports/README.md

 Run the `bundle` command to install it.

-There are two ways to use MetaReports:

-1. Install the templates, partials, helpers, and models only.
-No ActiveRecord is used.
-2. Install and mount the engine.
-In addition to the above, you will have a controller, additional templates for creating forms, and an ActiveRecord model.

-####Install templates only

-After installing the gem, run the generator:
+If you wish to use the templates run the generator:

     rails generate meta_reports:install_templates

-This copies over the meta_reports migration, model, views, and controller:
+This copies over the meta_reports color model and the templates:

-- `app/models/meta_reports/base.rb`: The ActiveRecord base, should you need it
-- `app/models/meta_reports/data.rb`: The MetaReports::Data metadata model.
-Contains report data.
-- `app/models/meta_reports/table.rb`: The MetaReports::Table model for storing options and table data.
-- `app/models/meta_reports/report.rb`: The MetaReports::Report model for storing colors and, if you wish, report methods.
+- `app/models/meta_reports/color.rb`: The MetaReports::Color model for storing colors.
-- `app/helpers/meta_reports/reports_helper.rb`: MetaReports helper methods.
-- `app/views/meta_reports/reports/templates/*`: All templates.
+- `app/views/meta_reports/*`: All templates.

-####Install the engine

-After installing the gem, run the generator:

-    rails generate meta_reports:install_engine

-This copies over the meta_reports migration, model, views, and controller:

-- `db/migrate/<timestamp>_create_meta_reports_reports.rb`
-- `app/models/meta_reports/report.rb`
-- `app/controllers/meta_reports/reports_controller.rb`
-- `app/views/meta_reports/reports/*`

-Run the migration:

-    rake db:migrate

-Add authentication/authorization to the reports controller if desired.
+Now create a data structure using MetaReports::Data nd MetaReports::Table, and pass it off to the default templates.

 ###Writing a report

-- With templates installed:
 - Use the models and helper methods to create report data.
 - Render it using the default templates, or any template of your own.
-- With the engine installed:
-  - Write the data method using a static method in the `app/models/meta_reports/report.rb` model.
-The method should accept the params hash as its single argument.
-It should return the data in the form of a MetaReports::Data object or a hash.
-  - Create a new report record using the reports page.
-The name must match the data method name.
-  - If not using the default templates, write your own templates.

 ###MetaData